Director of the Department of Tactical Momentum

 45 — The Quantum Courage Surge

-You collapse all timelines into the boldest one.
+You collapse all available timelines into the boldest viable path and proceed without flinching.

 46 — The Kinetic Revelation